FoxIO-LLC/ja4-nginx-module/README.md

 ## Usage

-Docker images are available in `./docker`.
+Docker images and compose files are available in `./docker`.
 The QUIC and ModSecurity images are still WIP.

+You can build using the source code with:

+1. `docker build -t ja4-nginx:latest .`
+2. `docker run -p 80:80 -p 443:443 ja4-nginx:latest`

 ## Docker